-Every day during the MLB season, sportsbooks and prediction markets post strikeout lines for starting pitchers, usually ranging between 4.5 and 7.5 strikeouts depending on the matchup, pitch count expectations, and opponent strikeout tendencies.
+Every day during the MLB season, sportsbooks, DFS sites, and prediction markets post strikeout lines for starting pitchers, usually ranging between 4.5 and 7.5 strikeouts depending on the matchup, pitch count expectations, and opponent strikeout tendencies.

 At CLEATZ, we track pitcher strikeout trends, matchup data, and prop hit rates to identify the best MLB strikeout props today.